chaiovercode/ai-leadership-notes/07-Executive-Productivity/README.md

-# Executive Productivity: The Superhuman Leader (2025 Deep Dive) 🏷️ Coming Soon
+# Executive Productivity: The Superhuman Leader (2025 Deep Dive)

 > **"If you do not have an AI strategy, you do not have a strategy."**